How to Prioritize Product Features (11 Frameworks with Examples)

-To prioritize product features you’d first have to align internal stakeholders and executives around your short-term goals, but also have to sell them on how this aligns with the overall product strategy.
-Convey how some of the things you’re doing now might unblock future feature development.
+To prioritize product features, you’d first have to align internal stakeholders and executives around your short-term goals and sell them how this aligns with the overall product strategy.
+Convey how some of your actions now might unblock future feature development.

-That’s a lot of things as a product manager you’d have to keep track of.
+As a product manager, you’d have to keep track of many things.
 I don’t blame them for thinking it’s an art.
-Without proper systems, when they’re winging it, it sure feels that way.
+It sure feels that way when they’re winging it without proper systems.

 What is Feature Prioritization?